 Follow these 11 beginner blogger tips to fast track your way to success.

-To become a successful blogger you need to create the mindset of a successful blogger.
+Become a successful blogger by creating the mindset of a successful blogger.

 Run laps around most beginner bloggers in your niche.